Artwork Originally Published with Nashville Banner Article

-"I've seen them, I've heard them, I've smelled them and I've run from them," Vincent says with conviction.
+"I've seen them, I've heard them, I've smelled them and I've run from them," Vicent says with conviction.
 Another piece of evidence he has is a long strand of hair found last year near Flintville which he says four separate police labs could not identify.

 But Wildlife Officer Leonard McCoy, who covers Steward and Montgomery counties, said, "I wonder what Mr. Vincent has been drinking."